-[]: view and edit the survey point library.

-[]: click it to switch among none, OSM online map, Google online map, Google online map (China) and Google online aerial map.

-If you put some base maps in .dxf format under the file path: internal storage\TersusSurvey\Maps, you can check the DXF map besides one online map.
-Then choose the .dxf map you want to display in the pop-out file list.

-Note: before loading a DXF base map, ensure the coordinate system parameters in the current project are consistent with the coordinate system parameters in the DXF base map.
+Icon Description ≔ view and edit the survey point library. click it to switch among none, OSM online map, Google online map, Google online map (China) and Google online aerial map.
+After importing vactor maps in Import module, or putting vector map ₽, files in DXF, LandXML, KML, KMZ format under the file path: internal storage\TersusSurvey\Maps, then you can choose the vector map you want to display in the list besides online map.
+Note: before loading a vector base map, ensure the coordinate system parameters in the current project are consistent with the coordinate system parameters in the vector base map.